-In addition, the family of the late SeaWorld trainer Dawn Brancheu has also issued a statement in response to “Blackfish,” indicating that this will be their one and only statement.
-Brancheu was killed while attending to one of SeaWorld’s orcas nearly four years ago but, as the statement notes, “Blackfish is not Dawn’s story.”
+In addition, the family of the late SeaWorld trainer Dawn Brancheau has also stated in response to “Blackfish,” indicating that this will be their only statement.
+Branches were killed while attending to one of SeaWorld’s orcas nearly four years ago, but, as the statement notes, “Blackfish is not Dawn’s story.”

 Video: Killer Whale Trainer Holly Byrd Discusses Blackfish